fabriziogianni7/Jarvis/README.md

 ### Access the Published AI Agent

-Once published, your AI Agent is available at the URL: `https://agents.phala.network/ipfs/<your-cid>`.
+Once published, your AI Agent will be available at the URL: `https://agents.phala.network/ipfs/<your-cid>`.
 You can get it from the "Publish to IPFS" step.

-You can test it with `curl`.
+Test it with `curl`.

 ```bash
 curl https://agents.phala.network/ipfs/<your-cid>